GregSaid/NameForge/README.md

 ## 📦 About the Project

-7Miner was created to make it easier to search for unique and rare Minecraft usernames.
-Whether to reclaim a nostalgic name, grab a common word, or create something aesthetic, 7Miner makes the process simple and efficient.
+NameForge was created to make it easier to search for unique and rare Minecraft usernames.
+Whether to reclaim a nostalgic name, grab a common word, or create something aesthetic, NameForge makes the process simple and efficient.
 No need to check one by one anymore!

 - ✔️ Uses proxies for anonymity and to avoid rate-limits.
 - ✔️ Supports automatic name generation or custom name lists.